ThomMalavolta/Landing-Page/README.md

 # Landing-Page
-First learning page.
+First landing page.
 Learning the basics of HTML and CSS